Ginger Snaps Baking Affairs

 Lemon cookie dough in a large bowl.

-Step 5: Combine the ingredients.
-Reduce the speed to low and mix in the flour mixture just until combined.
+Step 6: Mix in the egg, vanilla extract, and lemon zest until combined.
+Then, reduce the speed to low and mix in the flour mixture just until combined.

 Use the back of a ½ teaspoon measuring spoon to press into each dough ball to make an indent.